orlofv/gcp-enumeration/README.md

 These script accept as input a single folder ID or a file containing one folder ID per line.
 The result outputs the folders nested under the parent folder and the projects that are not under any folder.

+**3. project_assets_enum.py  **

+Project enumeration script.
+Run it localy (required gcloud) or in cloud compute instance, requires authentication & authorization.
+The output and results are based on the user’s permissions.